 If we need to cancel any classes, we will reschedule a make-up class as soon as possible.
 According to the Law Center's policy, we will likely hold the make-up class on a Friday.

 Please be prepared to discuss the readings assigned for that day.
 I will call on students, and will expect that you have completed the assigned reading.
 Of course, you can also volunteer comments and questions.

 I will adjust grades by one notch (i.e., a half-grade) based on class participation.
 It works both ways - you can raise your grade with energetic and insightful participation, or you can lower it by consistently failing to prepare adequately for class.

-The remaining 70 percent of your grade will come from a final examination.
+Your grade will come primarily from a final examination.
 The open-book examination will consist solely of essay questions, and will have a page limit.
 We will discuss the specific format of the examination towards the end of the semester in a review session.

 As per Law Center policy, I reserve the right to make adjustments to grades based on attendance and class participation.
 This adjustment can be upward or downward.

 My office is located at Faculty Suites TU-II in office 142.
-You can reach me during my regular office hours at 4:00 to 5:30 pm on Wednesdays and 9:00 to 11:30 am on Tuesdays, and I'm also glad to meet with you at any time you'd like to stop by my office (assuming that I'm not otherwise busy).
-Please call or email me if you'd like to schedule a visit during any particular time.
-You can reach me at 713-743-1152 (office) or at firstname.lastname@example.org .
+You can reach me during my regular office hours at 9:00 to 11:30 am on Tuesdays, and I'm also glad to meet with you at any time you'd like to schedule (including evening hours).
+You can reach me at 713-743-1152 (office) or at email@example.com .